Is 1 a Prime Number?

 Prime Factorization 160

 Notice that we first split 160 into 16 and 10.
 Next, we split 16 into 8 and 2 and split 10 into 5 and 2.
 Then we split 8 into 4 and 2.
 Finally, we split 4 into 2 and 2.
-Once the factor tree is complete, we find all the prime numbers in the factor tree in order to rewrite 160 in prime factorization form:
+Once the factor tree is complete, we find all the prime numbers in the factor tree to rewrite 160 in prime factorization form:

 160 = 2 x 2 x 2 x 2 x 2 x 5